 The Narrow-headed ant (Formica exsecta) is under threat in England.
-Always rare, but once found across heathlands from Dorset to Cornwall and in the New Forest, it now survives at one site only in South Devon.
+Always rare, but once found across heathlands from Dorset to Cornwall and in the New Forest, by 20015 it was reduced one site only in South Devon.

 Help us learn more about wood ants- Join our Nest Quest survey.

 Our Back from the Brink Narrow-headed ant project has now drawn to a close, following three years of study and trials to work out the best way to enable the recovery of one England’s rarest species.
 During the lifetime of the project we have been able to triple the number of sites in England where the ant can be found through careful translocation of nest to new sites.

 Over the last three years, Buglife has worked closely with the Devon Wildlife Trust and a dedicated team of volunteers to improve our understanding of this ant’s complicated life cycle and to trial new approaches to re-establishing populations at suitable sites.

 We have learned a huge amount about this species, and the more we have learned, the more complex the picture has become!
 Narrow-headed ant nests are surprisingly dynamic, with nests and smaller satellite nests appearing and disappearing, or migrating throughout the year – making close monitoring essential to gain an insight into these ants’ lives.
 To add more complexity, some nests appear to not even have queens!

 As well as trying to understand more about their ecology, our Narrow-headed ant project set out to understand how we can help them to thrive across their existing sites, and to trial new approaches to re-introducing the ant to its former haunts.